vchano/FRAXGEN/README.md

 # FRAXGEN
-RNA-Sequencing of ash in response to ADB
+Transcriptomics of Ash dieback: response of Fraxinus excelsior to the infection by Hymenoscyphus fraxineus.

-Under construction!
+This repository is under!